Get

 Ways to Get Your Cat Out of Your Bed

 If you do not want your cat to sleep with you every night, there are a few things that you can try to get them to scram at bedtime.
-Start by telling your cat to get off your bed before you sleep.
-If that does not work, try the following options:
+Try the following options:

-• Move the Cat Bed.
-Clear your bed’s side table off or set a TV tray near your bed, and put your cat’s bed on top.
+• Move the Cat Bed To a Better Spot.
+Clear your bedside table off or set a TV tray near your bed, and put your cat’s bed on top.
 Hopefully, your cat will sleep in their bed and feel like they are sleeping in yours.

 • Close Your Door.
 Closing your bedroom door is a surefire way to keep your cat off your bed at night.
 They might meow and yowl for the first few nights, but patience and persistence on your part should curb the annoyance and help your cat accept their nighttime reality.